 How common are hives?

 Hives are quite common, affecting up to 20% of the population over their lifetime.
-Hives are more common when you’re in your forties, though the peak age for getting them is between 20 to 40 years old.
+[2] The peak age for getting hives is between 20 to 40 years old.

 When we present you with stats, data, opinion or a consensus, we’ll tell you where this came from.
 And we’ll only present data as clinically reliable if it’s come from a reputable source, such as a state or government-funded health body, a peer-reviewed medical journal, or a recognised analytics or data body.
 Read more in our editorial policy.